Obituary: Winnie Madikizela-Mandela of South Africa

 Her split from Mr Mandela did little to harm her political standing among poor, black South Africans who saw her as their voice at a time when the ANC had adopted pro-business policies.

-When she testified at the Truth and Reconciliation Commission in 1997, she arrived at the hearings in a white Mercedes limousine surrounded by bodyguards.
+But at the same time she became known for an increasingly lavish lifestyle, arriving to testify at Truth and Reconciliation Commission hearings in a white Mercedes limousine surrounded by bodyguards.

 In 2003, Ms Madikizela-Mandela suffered another blow when a court convicted her of fraud and theft in connection with a bank loan scandal.